 If your home is a reflection of who you are, no better example exists than the Oneida Community Mansion House.
-Built in several phases by the utopian Oneida Community (1848-1880), the 93,000 square foot Mansion House testifies to the Community’s core belief of personal and social perfection.
-In plan and decoration it reflects leading architectural styles of the mid-19th century, and its large scale epitomizes the social practices of the 300-person commune that lived as one family.
+Built in phases by the utopian Oneida Community (1848-1880), the 93,000 square foot Mansion House testifies to the Community’s core beliefs regarding communal life.
+Plan and design employ leading architectural styles of the mid-19th century.
+Its large scale served the social practices of a 300-person commune that lived as one family.

 For 33 years under the leadership of John Humphrey Noyes, the religiously-based Perfectionist Community challenged contemporary social views on property ownership, gender roles, child-rearing practices, monogamous marriage, and work.
-From their insistence on life-long learning and vigorous health, the abandonment of the self for the good of the whole, they developed a work ethic and well of industriousness so deep it flowed into one of the most impressive manufacturing companies of the 20th century.
+From their insistence on life-long learning and vigorous health, the realization of self in advancing the good of the whole, they developed a work ethic and well of industriousness so deep it flowed into one of the most impressive manufacturing companies of the 20th century.

-Succumbing to internal and external pressures, the Community disbanded in 1880 and formed a joint-stock corporation, Oneida Community Ltd. Eventually changing its name to Oneida Ltd., the company achieved world-wide recognition for the tableware it produced in Sherrill, NY.
+Influenced by both internal and external pressures, the Community disbanded in 1880 and formed a joint-stock corporation, Oneida Community Ltd. The joint-stock company changed its name during the early 20th century to Oneida Ltd. and achieved world-wide recognition for the tableware it produced in Sherrill, NY.